 The UN Secretary-General may exercise his or her “good offices” to facilitate the resolution of the conflict.
 Peacemakers may also be envoys, governments, groups of states, regional organizations or the United Nations.
 Peacemaking efforts may also be undertaken by unofficial and non-governmental groups, or by a prominent personality working independently.

-The work of the United Nations in conflict prevention also extends well beyond traditional preventive diplomacy to involve a broad constellation of United Nations entities operating across a wide range of relevant disciplines: poverty-eradication and development, human rights and the rule of law, elections and the building of democratic institutions, and the control of small arms, to name just a few.
+The work of the United Nations in conflict prevention extends well beyond traditional preventive diplomacy to involve a broad constellation of United Nations entities operating across a wide range of relevant disciplines — poverty-eradication and development, human rights and the rule of law, elections and the building of democratic institutions, the control of small arms, to name just a few.

 In a vast political reshaping of the world, more than 80 former colonies comprising some 750 million people have gained independence since the creation of the United Nations.
 At present, 17 Non-Self-Governing Territories (NSGTs) across the globe remain to be decolonized, home to nearly 2 million people.
 Thus, the process of decolonization is not complete.
 Finishing the job will require a continuing dialogue among the administering Powers, the Special Committee on Decolonization, and the peoples of the territories, in accordance with the relevant UN resolutions on decolonization.

 Since the birth of the United Nations, the goals of multilateral disarmament and arms limitation have been central to its efforts to maintain international peace and security.
 The UN has given highest priority to reducing and eventually eliminating nuclear weapons, destroying chemical weapons and strengthening the prohibition of biological weapons - all of which pose the most dire threats to humankind.